 A judge will also consider any other information they deem relevant to the division of property, such as evidence of infidelity.

-If a family home is at the center of a property division dispute in Cherokee County, a seasoned lawyer can help pursue several solutions.
+If a family home is at the center of a dispute, a seasoned property division lawyer in Cherokee County can help pursue several solutions.
 One option is for the house to be sold and the equity divided.
 Alternatively, the spouse who has primary custody of the children can remain in the home, and the property can be sold at a later date.
 Another potential solution would be that a portion of a retirement plan could be exchanged for the home.